-Note: if you have taken part in positioning exercises and you know how the solution you are offering fits the present marketplace, the trends, and the industry challenges, you will come up with a story that is powerful.
+Note: if you have taken part in long positioning exercises and you know how the solution you are offering fits and check and see the present marketplace, the trends, and the industry challenges, you will come up with a story that is powerful.

 Why should a prospect choose you?

 When it comes to buying solutions, it is never an easy job.
-This complex process will involve the decision makers, the influencers, and the end users and you can be sure that no every decision that will be arrived at will be primarily dependent on your product or solution.
+This complex process will check and involve the decision-makers, the influencers, and the end-users.
+However, every decision will not be primarily dependent on your product or solution.
 There will always be other similar solutions that are equally as good, and a prospect may pick them.
 Therefore, the sales reps should always ensure that they have answers for every question asked by the prospects concerning the difference that puts the product above the competitors.
 Here, product positioning will be crucial.
-Ensure that the content that is available to the public addresses common objections and complains.
+Ensure that the content that is available to the public addresses common objections and complaints.

 How should the prospect use the solution?

 Getting the clients to pay for a product is a stage located in the middle of the funnel as we had seen earlier.
 After they have paid, you should ensure that they constantly get value for what they have purchased every day.
-At this point, the training content will now be used.
-The training content can be and should be in various formats like visuals, videos, audios, and text among others.
-The content can be developed internally by the support, product team, and sales or it can be developed externally where a community is created, and a knowledge base is shared.
+Use the training content at this point.
+The training content can be and should be in various formats like visuals, videos, audio, and text among others.
+The content can be developed internally either by the support, product team, sales or developed externally when you create and check a community.

 Simplified content strategy